audreyseo/audreyseo.github.io/_pages/about.md

   - /about.html
 ---

-I'm a first year PhD student at the University of Washington Allen School of Computer Science and Engineering.
-My advisor is [René Just](https://homes.cs.washington.edu/~rjust/).
+I'm a first year PhD student at the University of Washington Allen School of Computer Science and Engineering, and I'm advised by [René Just](https://homes.cs.washington.edu/~rjust/).
+I am interested in creating tools, whether they be software or programming languages, that are both elegant and actually useful.
+I am also passionate about lowering the boundaries to learning computer science for women, people of color, people with disabilities, and other under-represented groups.

+Before I was at UW, I went to Wellesley College near Boston, MA where I double majored in computer science and mathematics.

+In my free time, I enjoy hanging out with friends, drawing, arts and crafts, puzzles and board games, and growing succulents.
+Since moving to Seattle, I've also gotten into biking around on the Burke-Gilman trail.

 A data-driven personal website
 ======